Traditionally Modern Food

 Why poondu rasam?

-Usually, after heavy homemade food / eats out food, I prefer having poondu rasam for the next meal as it aids indigestion.
+Usually, after heavy homemade food / eating out food, I prefer having poondu rasam for the next meal as it aids indigestion.
 Poondu rasam is also a great home remedy for sick days or when you have a cold/ sore throat.
 You can also include poondu rasam in postpartum recipes / pathiya samayal.

 Can I use cooked dal for poondu rasam?